-Homework for the 27th March 1998

-30th assignment

 Continuation on my own.

-IT WAS ME IN THE SHED - NOT YOU!
+IT WAS ME IN THE SHED, NOT YOU

 The Millers gone, the two girls did not sit with their mother to discuss the day’s events as was their usual custom, especially considering the importance of the occasion for the whole family.
 Anne had already listened to Leontine’s hurried explanation of the facts soon after closing the door on the Millers.
 However, she did not want to get involved in the brief argument that followed between her daughters.